Select Page

 Cognition & agency

-Biological cognition is a critical component of biological agency since it shares with human cognitive agency the capacity to draw together the activities of organisms into functionally integrated and meaningful ‘experiences’.
+Biological cognition is a critical component of biological agency because, like human cognitive agency, it creates functionally integrated and meaningful ‘experiences’.
 It combines information processing as the capacity of organisms, especially animals, to perceive, process, store, and use information as part of their process of adaptation to their conditions of existence.
 This involves cognitive capacities that include sensory perception, learning, memory, decision-making, problem-solving, and social behavior, all of which are influenced by biological mechanisms with varying degrees of physical complexity (e.g. neural and hormonal systems).

 While there are many non-cognitive agential biological processes active in animals, biological cognition often involves the study of how the brain and nervous system process sensory information, encode memories, and generates behavioral responses.
 Researchers investigate the underlying neural circuits, neurotransmitter systems, signalling networks, and genetic factors that contribute to cognitive functions as represented in different biological systems.